How to Make A Discord Bot - Part 5 (Updated 2021)

 async def suggest(ctx,*,suggestion):

-In this case we have to use an * as a independent argument before the suggestion variable we used to store everything typed out after that.
+In this case, we have to use an * as an independent argument before the suggestion variable we used to store everything typed out after that.
 In the example picture just now "Test 04" would have been stored as a variable.

 Note that this is called a keyword argument and you can only have 1 of these for each command only, preferably the last argument.